 Under encumbrance accounting purchase orders, contracts and other commitments for the expenditure of resources are recorded to reserve a portion of the applicable appropriation.
-Open encumbrances in governmental funds, other than the special revenue fund, are reported as reservations of fund balances at fiscal year end as they do not constitute expenditures or liabilities but rather commitments related to unperformed contacts for goods and services.
+Open encumbrances in governmental funds, other than the special revenue fund, are reported as reservations of net position at fiscal yearend as they do not constitute expenditures or liabilities but rather commitments related to unperformed contacts for goods and services.